 Foodocracy is partnering with community organizations and small farms across the nation to make a huge impact on our food system through the Heirloom Bean and Grain Project.
 Our mission is to strengthen local food systems, promote bio-diversity, provide small, family owned farms with sustainable income and change the way we eat from plow to plate.

-The cornerstone of the project is a monthly subscription club that not only supports small farms and regenerative agriculture, it also raises much needed funds for research, community outreach and grants to help women and minority farmers.
+The cornerstone of the project is a monthly subscription club that not only supports small farms and regenerative agriculture, it also raises much needed funds for research, community outreach and direct assistance for women and minority farmers.

 Heirloom beans and grains can make an enormous impact on our entire food system from soil health to personal health.
 Not only are they delicious, they are packed with plant based nutrition and they are an important player in regenerative farming.